+they server

-Appendix i • Manage our waste contracts to maximise the benefits to the Authority, the City Region and the communities they serve Manage the Authority's waste infrastructure in a safe, efficient and sustainable manner so that it remains fit for purpose Continuously improve services to meet the needs of the local community and other stakeholders Work together with partners and other stakeholders to provide services that support the local economy, benefit the community and improve the environment Encourage positive Behavioural Change among the public of the Merseyside City Region to promote recycling and reduce waste governance is fit for purpose now and into the future as we work more closely with the Liverpool City Region Combined Authority plans for delivery Develop our staff and Members to ensure the Authority has clear direction and the skill sets to deliver our aims and objectives
+Manage the Authority's

+waste infrastructure in a

+- safe, efficient and sustainable manner so that it remains fit for purpose. - Continuously improve services to meet the needs of the local community and other stakeholders.

+- economic, environmental and social benefits. - Work together with partners and other stakeholders to provide services that support the local economy, benefit the community and improve the environment. - Encourage positive Behavioural Change among the public of the Merseyside City Region to promote recycling and reduce waste. - Work with other stakeholders to ensure our governance is fit for purpose now and into the future as we work more closely with the Liverpool City Region Combined Authority - for efficiencies and improvements and set out plans for delivery - Develop our staff and Members to ensure the Authority has clear direction and the skill sets to deliver our aims and objectives